-Stratacus Business Risk Management works diligently ensuring that your assets are protected from unwarranted litigation and potential losses.
+Stratacus Business Capital works diligently to ensure that your assets are protected from unwarranted litigation and potential losses.

 Through our exclusive alliance with the Remco Agency, a JPS, Inc. Company based in Hempstead, NY, the agency has over 30 years’ experience protecting businesses and families nationwide.
 Together, we offer an unmatched level of personalized support with competitive pricing to meet your commercial and residential insurance needs.